dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 of mathematically formulating a BQM while adding details on the underlying physical processes.

-A D-Wave quantum processing unit (:term:`QPU`) is a chip with interconnected qubits; for example, a D-Wave 2000Q has up to 2048 qubits connected in a :term:`Chimera` topology.
+A D-Wave quantum processing unit (:term:`QPU`) is a chip with interconnected qubits; for example, a D-Wave 2000Q has over 5000 qubits connected in a :term:`Pegasus` topology.
 Programming it consists mostly of setting two inputs:

 * Qubit bias weights: control the degree to which a qubit tends to a particular state.
 * Qubit coupling strengths: control the degree to which two qubits tend to the same state.

 The biases and couplings define an energy landscape, and the D-Wave quantum computer seeks the minimum energy of that landscape.
-Once you express your problem in a formulation\ [#]_ such that desired outcomes have low energy values and undesired outcomes high energy values, the D-Wave system solves your problem by finding the low-energy states.
+Once you express your problem in a formulation\ [1]_ such that desired outcomes have low energy values and undesired outcomes high energy values, the D-Wave system solves your problem by finding the low-energy states.

-.. [#] This formulation, called an :term:`objective function`, corresponds to the :term:`Ising`
+..
+[1] This formulation, called an :term:`objective function`, corresponds to the :term:`Ising`
        model traditionally used in statistical mechanics: given :math:`N` variables :math:`s_1,...,s_N`, corresponding to physical Ising spins, where each variable :math:`s_i` can have values :math:`-1` or :math:`+1`, the system energy for